zfireear/Machine-Learning/unsupervised_learning/dimension_reduction.md

 $$\begin{bmatrix} z_1\\z_2 \\ \vdots\\z_k \end{bmatrix} = \begin{bmatrix} (w^1)^T\\(w^2)^T \\ \vdots \\(w_k)^k\end{bmatrix}x$$

 Actually, $\lbrace w^1,w^2,\cdots,w^k\rbrace$ (from PCA) is the component $\lbrace u^1,u^2,\cdots,u^k\rbrace$

+$$\hat{x} = \sum_{k=1}^Kc_kw^k \longleftrightarrow x - \overline{x}$$

+To minimizer reconstruction error :
+$$C_k = (x - \overline{x})\cdot w^k$$
+Because these $\lbrace w^1,w^2,\cdots,w^k\rbrace$ vectors are orthonormal.

+## Autoencoder
+**PCA looks like a neural network with one hidden layer(linear activatioin function)**, but the result of PCA is better the neural network with one hidden layer.
+But it can be deep, which is called Deep Autoencoder.

+## Weakness of PCA
+1. As PCA apply on unsupervised situation, PCA is likely to merge different classes onto a single dimension, which different calsses are mixed and hard to distinguish.
+   To solve this problem, you need to use lable data.
+LDA(Linear discriminant analysis) is a supervised method, which is a dimensionality reduction approach to consider label data.
+2. PCA is linear transformation.
+So it can't deal with non-linear dimension reduction.

+## FAQ
+Question : How many principal components?
+Solution : To calculate variance of each principal components based on its eigenvalue, consider the big eigenvectors and ingore the small eigenvectors.

+Question : What happens to PCA?
+Answer : It is worth noting that the components may not be parts of digits(suppose it's a MNIST task) as weight can be any real number.
+PCA involves adding up and subtrcting some components.
+Another technology is NMF(Non-negative matrix factorization).
+PCA can be regard as a SVD(Singular Value Decomposition) opration on data matrix, while the decomposed value can be positive or negative.
+However, when it comes to NMF, it will force all components and weight to be non-negative.
+So NMF only have additive combination opration and is more like parts of digits.